Disclosure Policy

 WHAT WE REPORT

 As part of our work, we occasionally discover security vulnerabilities in third party products/software.
 This policy outlines the actions and procedures followed by TASZK Security Labs to disclose vulnerabilities responsibly.
+In some cases the discovery is covered by a contractual IP transfer agreement.

 In such cases, our policy for disclosure is guided by the contract - typically the disclosure responsibility is transferred together with the IP.
 This covers cases where we discover vulnerabilities in a third-party supplier authored or open-source component of a client’s product as part of an audit for the client.

+In other cases, vulnerability discoveries are made as part of our own research.
+In such cases, our main concern is to report these vulnerabilities to the affected parties and assist in the creation of a fix.
 We are also committed to sharing such discoveries with the research community and the public at large in order to raise awareness, and to assist developers, vendors, and security professionals in learning about and providing effective defenses against known threats.

 WHO WE REPORT TO